Support Peace Centers

 - Send a press release about Rotary Peace Fellowships to your local media.

 - Meet with community partners.
-Think about organizations your club already works with, or reach out to like-minded groups or universities with related programs.
+Think about organizations your club already works with, or reach out to like-minded groups or to universities with related programs.

 - Use social media.
 Announce fellowship opportunities to your friends and professional network on Facebook, LinkedIn, and Twitter.
 You can also follow Rotary Peace Centers on Facebook and repost interesting photos and stories.